 Sustaining Commitment to AM Excellence

 On 18 November 2025, the Joint Office of Academic Medicine-Academic Programmes Management Department (JOAM-APMD) hosted its annual AM Named Donor Professor Engagement Session at Duke-NUS.
-As the highest academic accolades within the AMC, Distinguished and Faculty Professorships span early, mid, and senior career stages and represent some of the institution’s most influential academic leaders.
-The session brought together this esteemed group of faculty in research, education, and clinical care for an afternoon of reconnection, reflection, and forward-looking dialogue, putting their perspectives at the forefront and recognising their critical roles as role models and change-drivers for faculty, residents, and students.
+As the AMC’s highest academic honours spanning early, mid, and senior career stages, distinguished and faculty professorships recognise leading academic clinicians whose insights, shared at this session, reflect their roles as key drivers of research, education, and clinical care across the institution.

 In his welcome address, then-Dean Prof Thomas Coffman underscored the nearly two-decade journey in building a world-class AMC grounded in the integration of education, research, and clinical care.
 He highlighted that this synergy has been key to driving better patient outcomes and cultivating a culture of curiosity and innovation.